Chambre de Commerce - Fiche d'information pays Dernière mise à jour: 13.08.2021

-Slovakia's roots can be traced to the 9th century state of Great Moravia.
+Slovakia traces its roots to the 9th century state of Great Moravia.
 Subsequently, the Slovaks became part of the Hungarian Kingdom, where they remained for the next 1,000 years.
-Following the formation of the dual Austro-Hungarian monarchy in 1867, language and education policies favoring the use of Hungarian (Magyarization) resulted in a strengthening of Slovak nationalism and a cultivation of cultural ties with the closely related Czechs, who were themselves ruled by the Austrians.
+Following the formation of the dual Austro-Hungarian monarchy in 1867, language and education policies favoring the use of Hungarian (Magyarization) resulted in a strengthening of Slovak nationalism and a cultivation of cultural ties with the closely related Czechs, who were under Austrian rule.
 After the dissolution of the Austro-Hungarian Empire at the close of World War I, the Slovaks joined the Czechs to form Czechoslovakia.
-Following the chaos of World War II, Czechoslovakia became a Communist nation within Soviet-dominated Eastern Europe.
-Soviet influence collapsed in 1989 and Czechoslovakia once more became free.
-The Slovaks and the Czechs agreed to separate peacefully on 1 January 1993.
-Slovakia joined both NATO and the EU in the spring of 2004 and the euro area on 1 January 2009.
+During the interwar period, Slovak nationalist leaders pushed for autonomy within Czechoslovakia, and in 1939 Slovakia became an independent state allied with Nazi Germany.
+Following World War II, Czechoslovakia was reconstituted and came under communist rule within Soviet-dominated Eastern Europe.
+In 1968, an invasion by Warsaw Pact troops ended the efforts of the country's leaders to liberalize communist rule and create "socialism with a human face," ushering in a period of repression known as "normalization."
+The peaceful "Velvet Revolution" swept the Communist Party from power at the end of 1989 and inaugurated a return to democratic rule and a market economy.
+On 1 January 1993, the country underwent a nonviolent "velvet divorce" into its two national components, Slovakia and the Czech Republic.
+Slovakia joined both NATO and the EU in the spring of 2004 and the euro zone on 1 January 2009.

 Source: OECD - Economic Forecast